skip navigation

 Section 1 – LYF will enforce a no tolerance rule for unsportsmanlike conduct of any kind.

-Section 2 – Only the head coach from each team is allowed to request a conference with an official regarding a rule interpretation.
+Section 3 – Only the head coach from each team is allowed to request a conference with an official regarding rule clarification or interpretation.
+Players may not question calls.
 Any abuse of this policy will result in a Delay of Game penalty enforced against the team improperly requesting the conference.

 Lawrence Youth Football Sponsors